 If the project encompasses a complex or technical work environment, what is this environment?

 Complexity

 The complexity of the work environment is summed up by two primary concerns: site logistics and student safety.
-How do we safely construct our new facility while the contractor is just feet away from students?
-When the existing track and sports fields are included, this age group expands from infants to the oldest of the community's population.
+How do we safely construct our new facility while the contractor is just a few feet away from students?

 Questions